Go Beyond the Obvious: Aspire, Amplify, Advance

 Leadership Architect & Psychometric Assessment

-TalentQ Dimension, Emotional Intelligence ESCI, Leadership Styles & Climate ILS/OCS, KFLA 360
+TalentQ Dimension, Emotional Intelligence ESCI, Leadership Styles & Climate ILS/OCS, KFLA 360, KFLS

 Animas Centre for Coaching